Bill

 AI Summary

-This bill makes several changes to regulations overseen by the Department of Professional and Occupational Regulation (DPOR) to update and clarify rules for various professional and occupational boards.
-Key provisions include amending the definition of "landscape architecture," removing an old exemption from licensure for certain long-term state employees practicing engineering, architecture, or land surveying, and allowing state agencies or local governments to hire unlicensed individuals for engineering, architecture, or land surveying positions if they cannot find qualified licensed professionals after a diligent search.
-Additionally, the Board for Hearing Aid Specialists and Opticians is directed to create regulations for training and work permits, and provisions that allowed for waiving exams for wax technicians and estheticians are being repealed.
-The bill also includes technical amendments to existing laws.
+This bill makes several changes to professional and occupational regulations within the Department of Professional and Occupational Regulation.
+It removes an exemption that allowed certain full-time, salaried state employees working in engineering, architecture, or land surveying since March 8, 1992, to practice without a license, as long as they didn't offer paid advisory services to the public.
+The bill also allows state agencies or local governments to hire unlicensed individuals for engineering, architecture, or land surveying positions if they can demonstrate that, after a diligent search, they cannot find a qualified licensed professional, and the chief administrative officer determines the unlicensed person has the necessary education, experience, and expertise.
+Additionally, it directs the Board for Hearing Aid Specialists and Opticians to create regulations for issuing training and work permits, and it repeals provisions that allowed for waiving examinations for wax technicians and estheticians, meaning these individuals will now likely need to pass exams to be licensed.
+The bill also includes technical amendments to various sections of the code.

 Committee Categories